spatie/laravel-newsletter/README.md

 //Get the member activity, returns an array with recent activity for a given user Newsletter::getMemberActivity('lord.vetinari@discworld.com');

-//Get the members for a given list, optionally filtered by passing a second array of parameters Newsletter::getMembers();
+//Get the members for a given list, optionally filtered by passing a second array of parameters.
+As documented in Mailchimp API, it'll return the first 10 results unless indicated otherwise
+Newsletter::getMembers();

+//Retrieve the full list of members for a given list, paginating over the results.
+It retries if there's a failure (network, api), useful for large lists
+Newsletter::getAllMembers();

 //Check if a member is subscribed to a list Newsletter::isSubscribed('rincewind@discworld.com');